act early! screen early! - rasing awareness for pre-eclampsia 2023

-May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: we want to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us and support our campaign “act early! screen early!”
-Feel free to download and share the campaign materials on your social media channels and website!
+May is Pre-eclampsia awareness month and 22nd May is World Pre-eclampsia Day: for the fourth time we want to raise awareness for this severe and dangerous pregnancy complication, and invite you to join us!
+Support our campaign “act early! screen early!”